pdsink/pdsink/docs/README.md

 **-D PD_USE_CONFIG_FILE**

-Create `pd_config.h` file in a searchable path of your project.
+Create a `pd_config.h` file in a searchable path in your project.
 It will be loaded to configure the library.
-Alternatively, you can set all variables via the `-D` option, but that's more tedious if you use logging.
+Alternatively, you can set all variables via the `-D` option, but that's more tedious when logging is enabled.

 **Built-in drivers**